We are Wolves. Progressive, determined, bright, unified and humble. A pack that is hungry for success.

 Wolves is one of the fastest growing professional football clubs in the UK, and also boasts one of the richest histories in the beautiful game.
 Formed in 1877, Wolves was a founder member of the Football League, and was one of the country’s most successful sides in the fifties and sixties.

 Fast forward to 2020, where an incredible three seasons at Molineux has seen Wolves clinch the Sky Bet Championship trophy with 99 points, followed by a seventh place finish in the Premier League, which included memorable wins over Manchester United, Tottenham Hotspur, Chelsea and Arsenal.
-This season we have completed the double over the reigning champions, are in sixth place in the league and are now through to the last 16 of the Europa League.
+This season we have completed the double over the reigning champions, have equalled last season’s seventh place finish in the league and reached the quarter finals of the Europa League.

 The aim of the Equality Policy is to promote our own equality objectives and in doing so, help to ensure everyone is treated fairly and with respect.
 The Club's commitment is to promote inclusion and to confront and eliminate discrimination.
 The policy can be found here.